 \section{Conclusion}

 This paper proposes an estimation procedure to resolve the issue of many (nearly) weak instruments in endogenous binary response models.
 The proposed estimators are easy to compute and have good asymptotic properties.
-A Monte Carlo study suggests that our estimators outperform the existing estimators for endogenous binary response models when there are many (nearly) weak instruments.
+Monte Carlo studies suggest that our estimators outperform the existing estimators when there are many (nearly) weak instruments.
 We apply the estimators to study the effect of family income in childhood and adolescent years on college completion.

 \onehalfspacing